ArceDevs/ArceDevs/README.md

 _🔥 IMPORTANT 🔥_ <br>
 _The skills presented are ordered by how much I have used/known about them from left to right!_ <br>
-_Also, there are other tools or languages I have used but I'm not going to add because I haven't done anything significant with them_ <br>
+_Also, there are other tools or languages I have used, I'm not going to add them.
+Because I haven't done anything significant with them_ <br>
 _For example, I have written some scripts with bash, but nothing to far away from a measely Hello World and I did set up some servers on Linux while I was studying, but again it isn't something I can rely on currently as knowlege to apply into real projects_ <br>

 ## Languages